Maltesaa/jp-sub-cleaner/README.md

 Shoutout to chatgpt for writing 99% of the code!

-I made this because I did not find any other way to bulk convert half width katakana to full width easily and in bulk.
+I made this because I did not find any other way to convert half width katakana to full width easily and in bulk.
 I am aware that this code is bad, but it works.

 Before:![before](https://github.com/Maltesaa/jp-sub-cleaner/assets/66385422/c2c2fe7d-9b8f-4569-8714-d479080b69aa)